DurhamARC-Training/BasicProgrammingPython/development.md

 ```bash
 jupytext --to md Basics_filled.ipynb
 ```
-3. Mark any solution cells you’ve added (that aren’t already marked) in the Markdown file with the start and end markers recognized by the provided `filter_md.py` script, as shown:
+3. Mark any solution cells you’ve added (that aren’t already marked) in the Markdown file with the start and end markers recognised by the provided `filter_md.py` script, as shown:
 ```markdown
 <!-- #solution -->
 <!-- #endsolution -->